 The map above outlines the proposed East Boldon settlement boundary.

-Policy EB2 seeks to promote sustainable development, the focus of development across East Boldon will be within the East Boldon Settlement Boundary, as defined on the policies map.
+Policy EB2 seeks to promote sustainable development, the focus of development across the East Boldon Neighbourhood Area will be within the East Boldon Settlement Boundary, as defined on the policies map and Map 2 of Annex 3 to the Plan.

 Land outside the settlement boundary lies within the Green Belt, therefore development proposals will be assessed against national Green Belt policy.